dasproject/DAS3/README.md

 However, the model comes with an API that allows other types of applications.
 Offline simulations (faster or slower than real time) can be performed to simulate experiments or do optimization of control systems.
 Trajectory optimizations can be done using collocation methods to do state estimation, predictive simulations, or design optimization [2].

-This repository is provided for users to install te most recent version.
+This repository is provided for users to install the most recent version.
 We hope that users will contribute to the project.

+To use DAS3, the following environment is needed:
+- Matlab 2018b or later
+- Opensim 4.0 [3]
-Before using DAS3, you need to install Opensim 4.0 [3] and its Matlab API [4].
+- Opensim Matlab API [4].
 Run the Opensim GUI once before installing the Matlab API to ensure that the user folders are created properly.

 ### Contents of documentation